htamlive/MnemeAI---Smart-Note-Assistant/README.md

 ## Contributing

-The project is not open to contribution, but do reach out for suggestions!
+The project is open to contribution, do reach out for suggestions!

 ## License